Ghoelian/scoredb.julianvos.nl/README.md

 <br>

 # TODO:
+- Also save upload date, and add sorting by date added on the view page
+- Create landing page to confirm score upload
+- Fix image viewing

+# DONE:
 - Create an API which scans the image with OCR to determine the song's details
-- Also save upload date, and add sorting by date added on the view page